-RSIF awards competitive research and innovation grants that complement the PhD training offered to scholars by supporting knowledge generation, promoting scientific excellence and use of knowledge for development impact.
+RSIF awards competitive research and innovation grants that complements the PhD training at African universities by supporting research that promotes scientific excellence and use of knowledge for development impact.

 Building Resilient Agribusiness Practitioners through Design Thinking Approach

 The innovation in the design thinking approach is the shift from the traditional analytical skills development approach which misses three critical aspects of human resource…